mathiasbynens/punycode.js/README.md

 This project was [bundled](https://github.com/joyent/node/blob/master/lib/punycode.js) with Node.js from [v0.6.2+](https://github.com/joyent/node/compare/975f1930b1...61e796decc) until [v7](https://github.com/nodejs/node/pull/7941) (soft-deprecated).

-This project provides a CommonJS module that uses ES6 features and an ES6 module, which work in modern Node versions and browsers.
+This project provides a CommonJS module that uses ES6 features and an ES module, which work in modern Node versions and browsers.
 For the old version that offers the same functionality in a UMD build with support for older pre-ES6 runtimes, including Rhino, Ringo, and Narwhal, see [v1.4.1](https://github.com/bestiejs/punycode.js/releases/tag/v1.4.1).

 ## Installation